phillmona-dev/healthConnect/docs/bulk-cbhi-insured-api.md

 # Bulk CBHI Insured Creation API

 ## Overview
-This API endpoint allows you to create multiple CBHI insured members under a single payer in one request.
+This API endpoint allows you to create multiple insured members under a single payer in one request.
 This is useful for bulk enrollment scenarios where multiple insured members need to be registered for the same payer.

 ## Endpoint Details